-The complainant also mentioned a "hazy-smoke plume" is entering the surrounding community originating from Norbrook Plating.
-I observed that the mist is primarily coming from the heated tanks which contain an aqueous based alkaline cleaner.
+AQD received a complaint in August 2020 and again in August 2021 alleging that a mist is entering the surrounding community originating from the open bay doors at Norbrook Plating.
+I investigated this complaint and I did notice a mist coming from the bay doors Norbrook Plating.
+It appears the mist is primarily coming from the heated tanks which contain an aqueous based alkaline cleaner.
 A lesser amount of mist is also released from the Nickel plating tanks.
 These tanks are not ventilated outdoors, and the mist is released into the general in plant environment.
 This is likely the same mist which can be observed coming out of the bay door behind Norbrook Plating.
 All of the plating tanks at Norbrook Plating have the potential to emit visible vapor depending on ambient temperature/humidity.
 The majority of this vapor is water, but it also may contain some amount of plating chemicals.
 The mist does not have a strong odor associated with it and does not appear to have an opacity over 20%.
+Ms. VanGheluwe stated that the bay doors are kept open in the summer months to keep the plant from getting too hot.